 Think about things like getting large furniture items through your door.
 Will anything need to be disassembled/reassembled?
-Certain particularly bulky or heavy items like pool tables, pianos, and hot tubs should also be given special attention to as not all moving companies are prepared to move these specialty items.
+Certain particularly bulky or heavy items like pool tables, pianos, and hot tubs should also be given special attention.
+Not all moving companies are prepared to move these specialty items.
 These are all generally extra services that moving companies will offer but at a higher cost.
 Take measurements of larger items to make your inventory list easily translatable into an actual estimate.

 Pro-tip: Your inventory list can be an important tool when unpacking post-move.
-Things as simple as having a separate category for electronics in each room and keeping track of what cords go with what will prevent you from getting to your new home and opening a box with a tangled mess of wires.
+Things as simple as having a separate category for electronics in each room and keeping track of what cords go with what will prevent you from getting to your new home and opening a box with a tangled mess.

-A separate differentiation should be made for particularly fragile items.
+A separate category should be made for particularly fragile items.
 Glass and marble tabletops, china and furniture items with mirrors could very likely fall into both categories as valuable and fragile.

 3. Take Pictures!

-This goes along with the last point about being detailed; time to break out the camera or phone.
+This goes along with the last point: it’s time to break out the camera or phone.
 Certain furniture items or art pieces may be hard to describe or measure over the phone.
-It’s good to start off with a picture of the entire room then move to individual items like artwork, furniture (especially anything custom-made), closet interiors, bookcases and any appliances/electronics from each room.
+It’s good to start off with a picture of the entire room.
+Then move to individual items like artwork, furniture (especially anything custom-made), closet interiors, bookcases and any appliances/electronics from each room.

-While you don’t need to take an inventory of every single book or piece of clothing you’re moving (unless they’re particularly valuable) but pictures can be useful for a moving company to estimate the number of boxes your move will entail.
-While you may have an idea of the number of boxes from a previous move, professional movers are trained in looking at what you have and determining not only the number of boxes but what kind of boxes will be needed for various situations.
+While you don’t need to take an inventory of every single book or piece of clothing you’re moving (unless they’re particularly valuable), pictures can be useful for a moving company to estimate how many boxes your move will entail.
+You might remember how many boxes you needed for a previous move, but your professional movers are highly skilled.
+They can look at what you have and determine not only the number of boxes, but what kind you will need.

-Things, like crating services for artwork and having packers transfer the contents of your closets or kitchenware into specialty boxes, maybe an extra charge from your moving company but a service you might be interested in when receiving quotes.
-Having pictures will make this process that much easier and make sure you get an accurate quote when it comes to packing as well as moving.
+Things like crating services for artwork and having packers transfer the contents of your closets or kitchenware into specialty boxes may mean an extra charge.
+If you think you may be interested, ask your movers to include it in your quote.
+Having pictures will make this process that much easier and ensure you get an accurate quote.

-Now that you’ve created a stellar home inventory list you’re ready to make a decision between hiring a moving company or moving your items yourself.
-If you’ve already decided to hire a moving company or at the very least use that shiny new inventory list to get a few quotes, take a look at our post on how to get a guaranteed moving price on Unpakt.
+Now that you’ve created a stellar home inventory list, you’re ready to choose between hiring a moving company or moving your items yourself.
+If you’ve already decided to hire a moving company or at the very least get a few quotes, take a look at our post on how to get a guaranteed moving price on Unpakt.